agityaviandra/hiring-management/README.md

 - Filters and select number row per page on table applicant
 - Show total data of applicant

+### Design or Logic Assumptions

+- Hand gesture counting start from 3 > 2 > 1

+## Known Limitations

+- Please make sure you clear cache your browser if some blank pages appeared
+- Dont forget to clear all local storage (optional)
+- All role email and password is visible in login page
 ---

 Built with ❤️ using React Router and modern web technologies.